Explore the Museum from Anywhere with Virtual Gallery Tours and More

 The Museum is Temporarily Closed, But Free Online Offerings for All Ages Are Always Available

 Stuck at home?
-The Museum of the American Revolution is closed to the public through Tuesday, March 31, but you can explore the Museum and its content from anywhere with free digital resources for all ages including a Virtual Museum Tour, a Virtual Field Trip, a rich archive of Read the Revolution book excerpts, and more.
+The Museum of the American Revolution is temporarily closed to the public, but you can explore the Museum and its content from anywhere with free digital resources for all ages including a Virtual Museum Tour, a Virtual Field Trip, a rich archive of Read the Revolution book excerpts, and more.
 And be sure to follow the Museum on Facebook, Twitter, and Instagram for updates during the closure.

 School closed, but want the kids to keep learning?
 Check out the Museum's comprehensive activity plans full of primary sources, high-quality images, and provocative questions.
 Download the materials here.
 Print out our free “Color the Collection” coloring book for kids to create their own colorful works of art based on treasures from the Museum’s collection.
 Download the PDF here.